goproxy/goproxy.cn/README.md

 Happy coding, Gophers! ;-)

-***Note: In order to better help Gophers to use Go moduels, Goproxy China now supports answering all Go moduels related questions (no longer just related to Go module proxy), all you need to do is simply follow the issue template to post questions [here](https://github.com/goproxy/goproxy.cn/issues/new?assignees=&labels=&template=question-consultation.md&title=Question%3A+).
+***Note that in order to better help Gophers to use Go moduels, Goproxy China now supports answering all Go moduels related questions (no longer just related to Go module proxy), all you need to do is simply follow the issue template to post questions [here](https://github.com/goproxy/goproxy.cn/issues/new?assignees=&labels=&template=question-consultation.md&title=Question%3A+).
 Don't forget to check if our [FAQ](https://goproxy.cn/faq) page already has the question you want to ask.***